 Inspired by recent advances in solar aviation, such as the Solar Impulse II and Airbus Zephyr, this project applied innovative system design methodologies and lightweight materials to create an aircraft that aligns with the mission of long-term sustainability in aerospace.
 In addition to meeting technical performance goals, the project aimed to serve as a platform for experiential learning, enabling undergraduate aerospace engineering students to develop expertise in the design, analysis, and integration of advanced aircraft systems.
-As a proof of concept, the SPARC aircraft also demonstrates the viability of current solar panels and energy storage technologies for aviation applications.
+As a proof of concept, the Solar-Powered Autonomous Reconnaissance Craft (SPARC) also demonstrates the viability of current solar panels and energy storage technologies for aviation applications.